Curated list of awesome kubectl plugins

 rbac-lookup

-If you are more interested in roles and their bindings to subjects, you should take a look at rbac-lookup from Fairwinds.
-A complete list of all bindings can be generated by using kubectl rbac-lookup
+krew install rbac-lookupIf you are more interested in roles and their bindings to subjects, you should take a look at rbac-lookup from Fairwinds.
+A complete list of all bindings can be generated by using kubectl rbac-lookup.
+This can be narrowed down by the --kind flag to list only bindings to a subject of the type user, group or serviceaccount.
+You can also append a string to the command to perform a grep-like search on the subject name.

 kubectl rbac-lookup kube-proxy